Blue schemes, semiring schemes, and relative schemes after To\"en and Vaqui\'e: Algebraically presented blue schemes as subcanonical blue schemes

 Let $\varphi:X\to Y$ be a morphism of blue schemes with algebraic presentations $\cU$ and $\cV$, respectively.
 Then $\varphi$ is induced by a morphism $\Phi:\cU'\to\cV'$ of refinements of $\cU$ and $\cV$, respectively, which induce isomorphisms $\colim\spec\Gamma\cU'\to\cF(X)$ and $\colim\spec\Gamma\cV'\to\cF(Y)$.
 This means that $\cF(\varphi)$ is represented by $\spec\Gamma\Phi:\spec\Gamma\cU'\to\spec\Gamma\cV'$.
 This induces an isomorphism of $\cG(\cF(\varphi))$ with $\Spec\bigl(\spec\Gamma\Phi\bigr)^\op$, which is canonically isomorphic to $\varphi$ itself.
 This shows the former claim of the theorem.

-If $X$ and $Y$ are in the essential image of $\cF$ and $\varphi:X\to Y$ is a morphism of relative schemes, then it is clear from the local nature of $\cF$ and $\cG$ that $\cF(\cG(\varphi))$ is naturally identified with $\varphi$.
+If $X$ and $Y$ are in the essential image of $\cF$ and $\varphi:X\to Y$ is a morphism of canonical blue schemes, then it is clear from the local nature of $\cF$ and $\cG$ that $\cF(\cG(\varphi))$ is naturally identified with $\varphi$.
 This shows that $\cF$ is fully faithful. \end{proof}